Restream/reindexer/cpp_src/readme.md

 Reindexer's goal is to provide fast search with complex queries.

-Reindexer is compact, fast and it does not have heavy dependencies. reindexer is up to 5x times faster, than mongodb, and 10x times than elastic search.
+Reindexer is compact, fast and it does not have heavy dependencies.
+Reindexer is up to 5x faster than MongoDB and 10x faster than Elasticsearch.
 See [benchmarks section](https://github.com/Restream/reindexer-benchmarks) for details.

 # Installation